JonaNorman/GLRenderClient/README.md

 # GLRenderClient
-A lightweight rendering library designed for Android that uses Only Java to make people forget the technical details of Opengl
+a lightweight rendering library that makes people forget the technical details of Opengl